-Where the Shelters Are Full and the Skyscrapers Are Vacant
+Why Manhattan’s Skyscrapers Are Empty

 From any rational perspective, what New York needs isn’t glistening three-bedroom units, but more simple one- and two-bedroom apartments for New York’s many singles, roommates, and small families.
 Mayor Bill De Blasio made affordable housing a centerpiece of his administration.
 But progress here has been stalled by onerous zoning regulations, limited federal subsidies, construction delays, and blocked pro-tenant bills.

 In the past decade, New York City real-estate prices have gone from merely obscene to downright macabre.
-From 2010 to 2019, the average sale price of homes doubled in many Brooklyn neighborhoods, including Prospect Heights, Carroll Gardens, and Williamsburg, according to the Times.
+From 2010 to 2019, the average sale price of homes doubled in many Brooklyn neighborhoods, including Prospect Heights and Williamsburg, according to the Times.
 Buyers there could consider themselves lucky: In Cobble Hill, the typical sales price tripled to $2.5 million in nine years.

 This is not normal.
 And for middle-class families, particularly for the immigrants who give New York City so much of its dynamism, it has made living in Manhattan or gentrified Brooklyn practically impossible.
-It’s no wonder, then, that the New York City area is losing about 300 residents every day.
+No wonder, then, that the New York City area is losing about 300 residents every day.
 It adds up to what Michael Greenberg, writing for The New York Review of Books, called a new shameful form of housing discrimination—“bluelining.”

 We speak nowadays with contrition of redlining, the mid-twentieth-century practice by banks of starving black neighborhoods of mortgages, home improvement loans, and investment of almost any sort.
 We may soon look with equal shame on what might come to be known as bluelining: the transfiguration of those same neighborhoods with a deluge of investment aimed at a wealthier class.